Key takeaways:

 Is a lien the same as a loan?

 A lien isn’t a loan.
 Instead, a lien helps secure a loan by using the vehicle as collateral.
-If you’re unable to repay your loan as promised, your lender can take your car from you as payment for your debts.
+If you’re unable to repay your loan as promised, your lender may be able to take your car from you as payment for your debts, depending on your loan agreement and applicable state laws.

 A lien can come with additional stipulations as well.
 For example, a lienholder may require you to have certain types of car insurance coverage, such as comprehensive coverage or collision insurance, until you repay the loan.